-Digging deeper into healthy livers and speaking to several world-renown liver specialists, I discovered that I needed to cut out sugar and salt from my diet period.
+Digging deeper into healthy livers and speaking to several world-renown liver specialists, I discovered that I needed to cut out sugar and salt from my diet, period.
 I was causing extreme stress on my liver by trying to filter all this garbage of non-nutritious foods into my body.
 Not only is it hurting my liver but is also putting extra strain on the pancreas and kidneys.
 Which could then lead to other major issues that at this point of my life, I am not willing to bet on.

-Making small changes goes a long way
+Making small dietary changes

-If your liver is struggling and you are experiencing some of the cravings I have mentioned, try starting today by limiting the junk intake of your diet.
+If your liver is struggling and you are experiencing some of the cravings I have mentioned, try starting with limiting junk intake of your diet.
 Replace cravings with something more nutritious for you liver.
 If we can help our livers out now, it will pay off for us later.
 We no longer will have the peaks and deep valleys of physical wellness.
 No more sugar crashes and salt attacks.
 You will become more alert and your liver will be happy, and the lab reports will as well.

 Have a question about hep C you have been trying to get answered?